Halloween, the most fun time!

 Trick or Treat That Was Then…

 I would race home from school so my mom could put together some sort of costume for me then rush to meet my friends to go trick-or-treating.
 Somehow, by the time I had my own kids, Halloween included much more; carving pumpkins, putting up decorations, more formal costumes, and, of course, trick-or-treating throughout our neighborhood, but not without a parent escort.

 This is Now…

 Halloween traditions in college are, well, a far cry from the pumpkin carving, candy apple making gatherings we had in our driveway before the kids started their trick-or-treating.
 Many places, including frats, will have parties – all week.
-Halloween week, I’m not going to lie, gives a whole new meaning to the BOO in Booze.
-Keep in mind this is Orlando and there is a lot of Halloween-themed partying going on in general.
+Halloween week, I’m not going to lie, it gives a whole new meaning to the BOO in Booze.
+Keep in mind this is Gainesville and there is a lot of Halloween-themed partying going on in general.

 It may not be a bad idea to remind your students of all the nice parts of Halloween and to keep their good judgment about them.
 A hint to be sure they have all their work done before they go out is wise too.

 On a Lighter Note….